Useful and important informations to acknowledge before preparing your file for visa application

 All copies must be A4 size.
 Unless otherwise indicated, documents sent by fax or email are not accepted.

 The final decision to issue your visa will be based on the supporting documents you’ve presented.
-No additional documents will be requested by the visa officer at the desk.
 The Visa Section has no obligation to ask for missing documents.
 If a document is missing, it will be considered that you are unable to provide it, or you don’t wish to provide it.

 The Visa Section reserves right to request additional documents to the list of documents, or invite the applicant to an interview, depending on the situation.